Marangona Lugana

 6 bottles · approx. €96

-Organic viticulture at Lake Garda — why this is the exception
+Organic viticulture on Lake Garda — why this is the exception

-Of 116 Lugana producers, only eight are organically certified.
-This is no coincidence: the region around Lake Garda, with its humid microclimate and calcareous clay soil, presents particular challenges for organic winegrowers.
-Fungal pressure is high, conventional neighbours spray next door, and the economic pressure in an appellation that primarily produces volume is enormous.
+Of the 116 Lugana producers, only eight are organically certified.
+This is no coincidence: the region around Lake Garda, with its humid microclimate and calcareous clay soils, presents organic growers with particular challenges.
+Fungal pressure is high, conventional neighbours spray on adjacent plots, and the economic pressure within an appellation that primarily produces volume is enormous.

-Marangona experimented with organic methods from 2012 and received certification in 2017.
-The conversion was not a marketing decision, but a consequence of Alessandro’s conviction that the soil — not the cellar — defines the wine.
+Marangona began experimenting with organic methods in 2012 and received certification in 2017.
+The transition was not a marketing decision, but a consequence of Alessandro’s conviction that the soil — not the cellar — defines the wine.

-What this means in practice: wildflowers between the vine rows instead of herbicides.
+In practical terms, this means wildflowers between the vine rows instead of herbicides.
 Natural ground cover instead of bare earth.
-Compost and green manure instead of synthetic fertiliser.
-The biodiversity in the vineyard is measurably higher — from insects to grasses to the microorganisms in the soil that give the wines their saline minerality.
+Compost and green manure instead of synthetic fertilisers.
+The biodiversity within the vineyard is measurably higher — from insects and grasses to the microorganisms in the soil that lend the wines their salty minerality.

 The calcareous clay between Pozzolengo and Sirmione is the foundation.
-Formed from deposits of a prehistoric lake, it contains finely distributed limestone that gives the Turbiana vines their characteristic tension.
-Added to this is the thermal regulation from Lake Garda: mild winters (rarely below 0°C), cool breezes in summer (the Ora from the lake), and a long, even ripening period that gives the grapes time to develop aromas without losing acidity.
+Formed from the sediments of a prehistoric lake, it contains finely distributed limestone that gives the Turbiana vines their characteristic tension.
+Added to this is the thermal regulation provided by Lake Garda: mild winters (rarely below 0°C), cool breezes in summer (the Ora from the lake), and a long, even ripening period that gives the grapes time to develop their aromas without losing acidity.

 Lugana with which food?

-Lugana is one of Italy’s most versatile food companions — from light starters to substantial fish dishes.
-Here are four recommendations with the matching Marangona wines.
+Lugana is one of Italy’s most versatile food companions — from a light starter to a substantial fish dish.
+Here are four recommendations with the appropriate Marangona wines.

 Lake Garda fish + Marangona Lugana

-The saline minerality of the entry-level Lugana harmonises perfectly with freshwater fish from Lake Garda — char, trout, pike.
-Fritto misto, Lake Garda sardines and spaghetti alle vongole also work brilliantly.
+The salty minerality of the entry-level Lugana harmonises perfectly with freshwater fish from Lake Garda — Arctic char, trout, pike.
+Fritto misto, Lake Garda sardines and spaghetti alle vongole also work beautifully.
 The Lugana brings enough acidity to cut through fat, and enough body not to be overwhelmed.
 To the Lugana →

 Pike-perch in sage butter + Cemento Lugana

-The Tre Bicchieri winner with its grippy texture and sage aromas is made for pan-fried pike-perch — or char in brown butter, turbot, aged Taleggio.
-The polished tannins and surprising density of the Cemento can also stand up to more substantial dishes.
+The Tre Bicchieri winner, with its grippy texture and sage aromas, is perfectly suited to pan-fried pike-perch — or Arctic char in brown butter, turbot, or a ripe Taleggio.
+The polished tannins and surprising density of the Cemento stand up to more substantial dishes too.
 To the Cemento →

 Seafood risotto + TreCampane Lugana

 Risotto ai frutti di mare is the classic pairing.
-But the TreCampane with its hazelnut note also pairs with risotto with porcini mushrooms — an unexpected, brilliant combination.
-Also lake trout in sage butter, vitello tonnato or aged goat’s cheese.
+But the TreCampane, with its hazelnut note, also pairs beautifully with porcini mushroom risotto — an unexpected yet outstanding combination.
+Equally fine with sea trout in sage butter, vitello tonnato, or a well-aged goat’s cheese.
 To the TreCampane →

 Antipasti + Chiaretto Rosé

 The perfect aperitif wine and unbeatable with light antipasti: olives, bruschetta, mozzarella, grissini.
 But also an excellent choice with sushi, grilled vegetables or Lake Garda sardines.
-Four local grape varieties — led by Groppello — provide complexity despite lightness.
+Four local grape varieties — led by Groppello — provide complexity without sacrificing lightness.
 To the Chiaretto →

 Frequently Asked Questions about Lugana and Organic Lugana